-12.1.
-In accordance with the KCSIE 2024 Avanti Schools Trust acknowledge their role in providing an 'effective whole school and college approach to online safety' and to their empowerment 'to protect and educate young people and staff in their use of technology and establishes mechanisms to identify, intervene in and escalate any concerns where appropriate'.
+- 12.1.
+In accordance with the KCSIE 2024 Avanti Schools Trust acknowledge their role in providing an 'effective whole school and college approach to online safety' and to their empowerment 'to protect and educate young people and staff in their use of technology - 12.2.
+The processes we have in place have been informed by the requirements outlined by the Prevent Duty and establishes mechanisms to identify, intervene in and escalate any concerns where appropriate'.
 The use of technology has become a significant component of many safeguarding issues.
 Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm.
 An effective approach to online safety empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
-The Avanti Schools Trust is committed to ensure that 'online safety is a running and interrelatedtheme' and is reflected in all relevant policies as well as in consideration when planning the curriculum, teacher training, the role and responsibilities of the DSL and any parental engagement'.
+Avanti Schools Trust is committed to ensure that 'online safety is a running and interrelated theme' and is reflected in all relevant policies as well as in consideration when planning the curriculum, teacher training, the role and responsibilities of the DSL and any parental engagement'.

-- 12.2.
+- 12.3.
 Education at home.
-Where children or young people are being asked to learn online at home the department has provided advice to support schools and colleges do so safely: safeguarding-in-schools-colleges and-other-providers and safeguarding-and-remote-education. - 12.3.
-Additional information to support governing bodies and proprietors keep their children and young people safe online (including when they are online at home) is provided in KCSIE 2024 Annex C. - 12.4.
-The Online Safety Policy is set out in a separate document.
+Where children or young people are being asked to learn online at home the department has provided advice to support schools and colleges do so safely: safeguarding-in-schools-colleges and-other-providers and safeguarding-and-remote-education. - 12.4.
+Additional information to support governing bodies and proprietors keep their children and young people safe online (including when they are online at home) is provided in KCSIE 2024 Annex C. - The Online Safety Policy is set out in a separate document.
 We ensure that we have effective mechanisms to identify, intervene in, and escalate any incident where appropriate.
 Online safety is included in our curriculum at all levels and information is also provided to parents/carers.